5 Essential Questions to Ask Before You Buy or Adopt a Pet in Castle Rock

 - Take your new dog or cat to a veterinarian for a health checkup and to discuss any behavioral issues.
 Breeders and pet shops often require veterinary visits within 48 to 72 hours.
 (Check your contract.)
 Rescue groups and shelters often suggest a veterinary checkup within 14 days.

-- The town of Castle Rock requires dogs and cats that are more than six months old to be licensed.
+- The town of Castle Rock requires dogs that are more than six months old to be licensed.
 (If you live outside town limits, Douglas County does not require a license.)
-The pricing varies, depending on whether your pet is spayed, neutered or neither.
-You can find the Castle Rock pet license application on the town of Castle Rock website.
+You can find more information on Castle Rock pet licensing on the town of Castle Rock website.

 Cherished Companions Animal Clinic is a veterinary clinic in Castle Rock, Colorado.
 Specializing in the care of dogs and cats, our goal is to help you and your pet feel more comfortable, keeping your stress to a minimum.

 This article is intended to provide general guidance.
 If you have specific questions or concerns, please contact your local veterinarian.
-(If you live in or around Castle Rock, we welcome your call.)
+(If you live in or around Castle Rock, we welcome your call: 303-688-3757.)

 © 2014, Cherished Companions Animal Clinic, All Rights Reserved